Topological Big Bangs: Reflection, Itty-Bitty Blenders, and Eternal Trumpets: Reflective Topological Big Bangs

 Working topologies in $n = 4$ abound, however, in the zero curvature case, generally preferred by the standard $\Lambda$CDM model of cosmology \cite{planck}.
 A nonexhaustive list of a few simple topologies compatible with an orientable topological big bang model in $n = 4$ is shown in the table of Figure \ref{fig:chaintable}.
 One can see that there are examples compatible with both finite (e.g.\@ $\Sigma = T^3$) and infinite (e.g.\@ $\Sigma = T^2 \times \mathbb R$ or $\Sigma = S^1 \times \mathbb R^2$) spatial universes.
 Of course, these constant-curvature spaces are well-studied: a complete characterization of the flat quotients of $\mathbb R^3$, some of which are nonorientable, may be found in \cite{conway2003describing} (more comprehensively, see \cite{wolf2011spaces}).
-Working quotients of $H^3$ also exist in some abundance \cite{matsuzaki1998hyperbolic}, but we do not list or emphasize these here both since their construction is not nearly as simple as the examples shown and since standard cosmology typically prefers flat slicing.
+Working quotients of $H^3$ also exist in some abundance \cite{matsuzaki1998hyperbolic} (see also \cite{krasnov2000holography,krasnov2002analytic,krasnov2003holomorphic,manin2001holography} for discussion of $H^3$ quotients in the physical context of AdS/CFT holography in 2+1 dimensional gravity\footnote{These works extensively characterize quotients of 2+1 dimensional AdS (the most well-known being the BTZ black hole), finding a wealth of interesting structures.
+These may be viewed as analogous, in a sense, to Schr\"odinger's elliptic de Sitter space since the latter is a quotient of 3+1 dimensional de Sitter space.
+It is plausible that similarly exploring more general quotients in the present context may yield interesting pictures of cosmology.}), but we do not list or emphasize these here both since their construction is not nearly as simple as the examples shown and since standard cosmology typically prefers flat slicing.

-\section{The Horizon Problem}
+\subsection{The Horizon Problem}

-In the previous section, we treated only the topological structure of a reflective topological big bang model.
+So far, we have treated only the topological structure of a reflective topological big bang model.
 To showcase such a model's geometric structure, we now discuss its interplay with cosmology's horizon problem.
 This is a point on which a reflective model distinctly deviates from the related bouncing model.

 We consider a spatially flat FLRW metric, given locally by

 for now on $\mathbb R_+ \times \Sigma$ (for any $\Sigma$ in Figure \ref{fig:chaintable}, say) as in standard cosmology.
 The scale factor $a: \mathbb R_+ \to \mathbb R_+$ is coupled to matter through the Friedmann equations,